How long does probate take?

 Consequently, even relatively straightforward probate requests can take months to be approved.

-How long does probate take in the UK?
+How long can it take in the UK?

 In general, probate takes between six and 12 months.
 You should bear in mind, however, that this probate timeline can be shortened (or lengthened) due to a wide range of factors that we explore in greater detail below.

-Can you speed up probate UK?
+Can you speed up probate?

 Put simply, no, you cannot speed up the granting of probate.
 However, you can make your application easier to process by including as much accurate information as possible.
 If you need to provide additional detail, this will only prolong the process.